GFleishman/ClusterWrap/README.md

 ## Usage
 ---
 Clusters are implemented as context managers.
 This ensures workers are properly shut down either when distributed computing is complete, or if an uncaught exception (error) is thrown during execution.
-An example for the Janelia compute cluster is shown below:
+Here is an example for the Janelia cluster:

 ```python
 from ClusterWrap.clusters import janelia_lsf_cluster